aurelberra/stopwords/revision_notes.md

 | Uppercase Omega + acute               | 1FFB        | Ώ    | 038F         | Ώ    |
 | Lowercase Iota + dialytika + acute    | 1FD3        | ΐ    | 0390         | ΐ    |
 | Lowercase Upsilon + dialytika + acute | 1FE3        | ΰ    | 03B0         | ΰ    |

+On this question, see for instance the Digital Classicist wiki page on [Duplicated vowel+oxia characters in Greek Unicode range](http://wiki.digitalclassicist.org/Greek_Unicode_duplicated_vowels) and [Python, Unicode and Ancient Greek](https://jktauber.com/articles/python-unicode-ancient-greek/) by J. K. Tauber.

+Older digital texts may be using *oxia* accents and should be normalised to a combining *tonos* before they can be reliably analysed.
+See the [full table of Unicode codepoints in the revision notes](revision_notes.md#unicode-greek-precombined-diacritics).)
+This normalisation from *oxia* to *tonos* has also been implemented in the Voyant Tools import process (see the [discussion](https://github.com/sgsinclair/Voyant/issues/382).